dyhes/zulip/docs/production/upgrade-or-modify.md

   container images and may lose your changes.
-- Instead of running `upgrade-zulip-from-git`, you will need to use the [docker upgrade workflow][docker-zulip-upgrade] to build a container image based on your modified version of Zulip.
+- Instead of running `upgrade-zulip-from-git`, you will need to use the [docker upgrade workflow][docker-zulip-upgrade] to build a container image based on your modified version of Aloha.

 [docker-zulip]: https://github.com/zulip/docker-zulip
 [docker-zulip-upgrade]: https://github.com/zulip/docker-zulip#upgrading-from-a-git-repository